stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-Where _subpass_ is the dependant sub-pass and _source_ and _destination_ specify the properties between the the two stages:
+Where _subpass_ is the dependant sub-pass and _source_ and _destination_ specify the properties between the two stages:

 ```java
 public record Properties(Set<VkPipelineStage> stages, Set<VkAccess> access) {
 }
 ```

-Note that in this the _destination_ is implicitly the sub-pass containing the dependency.
+Note that in this design the _destination_ is implicitly the sub-pass containing the dependency.

 The sub-pass class and builder are modified to include the list of dependencies: